JayHelton/JayHelton/README.md

 &nbsp;I am a Software Engineer doing Security, Authentication, and MFA things at &nbsp;![Auth0](https://img.shields.io/badge/-Auth0-05122A?style=flat&logo=auth0).\
 &nbsp;I love working on OSS libraries and tooling, especially in the Identity and Security domains.\
-&nbsp;You can find me tinkering on all the cool things!
+&nbsp;You can find me tinkering on any cool thing that will let me!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/jayhelton/jayhelton/master/Night-Coding.gif" align="right"/>